Rev. Patrick E. McGrath, S.J.

-Rev. Patrick McGrath, S.J., was elected to the Marquette University Board of Trustees in 2014 and was elected vice chair of the board in 2017.
+Rev. Patrick E. McGrath, S.J., was elected to the Marquette University Board of Trustees in 2014 and served as vice chair of the board from 2017 to 2019.

 He is a popular retreat leader and noted homilist who focuses especially on the practical living of Catholic faith.
 Father McGrath uses storytelling, Scripture, wisdom from the Catholic tradition and the spirituality of St. Ignatius to help audiences reflect and experience God in all things.

 Father McGrath serves as the president of Loyola Academy in Wilmette, Ill., the largest Jesuit high school in the United States.
 Loyola students come from all over the Chicago metropolitan area and represent more than 100 different zip codes.
 The mission of Loyola Academy is to form women and men for meaningful lives of leadership and service in the imitation of Jesus Christ through a college preparatory education in the Jesuit, Catholic tradition.

 Father McGrath holds a bachelor of arts from Notre Dame, a master of divinity from the Jesuit School of Theology, and a master of science from Northwestern.
 On weekends, he presides at Old St. Patrick’s Church in Chicago, Our Lady of Perpetual Help in Glenview, and St. Francis Parish in Wilmette.